ivantrj/ivantrj/README.md

 **I'm a Software Developer working in Salzburg, Austria.**

 **WHAT I'M UP TO?**
-- Creating Flutter YouTube Tutorials;
+- Creating Coding Tutorials on YouTube;
 - 👨‍💻 Coding my own app;

 **BIO**